shachar2100/data_import_api/FrontEnd/README.md

 # Leads Management System Frontend

-A modern React-based frontend for managing leads and customer data.
+A modern React-based FrontEnd for managing leads and customer data.
 This application provides a user-friendly interface for importing, viewing, and filtering lead information.

 ## Features